 My immediate reaction was that it was adorable.
-It looks like a cross between Herbie and Hello Kitty, obviously designed anthropomorphically, to look friendly and non-threatening, which might make it less scary to those who decide to take it for a spin the first time round.
-That’s a very clever product design strategy, if you ask me.
+It looks like a cross between Herbie and Hello Kitty, obviously designed anthropomorphically to look friendly and non-threatening, which might make it less scary to those who decide to take it for a spin the first time around.
+That’s a very clever product design strategy if you ask me.
 (You didn’t, but I’m telling you anyway.)

 Beyond the cuteness angle, though, there is some serious hardware and tech.

-Google Glass originally struck me as amusing, but possibly quite useful.
+Google Glass initially struck me as amusing but possibly quite valuable.
 It has impressed me of late with some really practical functions, such as the ability to instantly translate signs when you travel to faraway places.
-I can see that particular application leap to the next step: having Google glass read the signs and transmit them to the wearer as audio.
-It would go from handy travel tool, to a useful helpmate to those with visual impairment, as well as those with literacy limitations or reading disabilities.
+I can see that particular application leap to the next step: having Google Glass read the signs and transmit them to the wearer as audio.
+It would go from a handy travel tool to a valuable helpmate to those with visual impairment.
+It would also help those with literacy limitations or reading disabilities.

-But have a look at Google’s video of the new no-steering wheel, no-pedals, self-driving car:
+But take a look at Google’s video of the new no-steering wheel, no-pedals, self-driving car: